adamsuhaill7/Data-Management-Assignment-1_Analysis-of-Factors-Influencing-Maternal-Health-Risks/README.md

 ### Visualization 6
 ![Visualization 6](Visualization%206.png)

 This structured approach facilitated efficient data management and prepared the dataset for subsequent analysis, ensuring high-quality insights could be derived from the data.
+For detailed explanation and insights regarding the interpretation of the insights, please refer to the Jupyter Notebook associated with this analysis.

 ## 📋 Conclusion
 The analysis of maternal health risks in rural Bangladesh highlights significant health indicators that can impact pregnancy outcomes.
 Through this project, I aimed to uncover trends and correlations that can inform healthcare interventions.
 The insights gained from the visualizations underscore the importance of continuous monitoring and support for maternal health.
-For a more detailed conclusion and insights, please refer to the Jupyter Notebook associated with this analysis.
+For a more detailed conclusion, please refer to the Jupyter Notebook associated with this analysis.

 ## 📄 References